 Is Veepn legal to use in Canada?

 Using a VPN is legal in Canada for privacy and security.
 Be mindful of platform rules and laws around content access, streaming, and the terms of service for services you’re using through the VPN.
+Super vpn owner guide: how to choose, compare, and use the best VPNs for privacy, streaming, and security in 2026

 Does Veepn keep logs?